Argus-Labs/world-engine/chain/README.md

 - CLIENT_CERT_PATH=<path/to/client/cert>

 ### Celestia DA Layer Connections
-The following variable are use to configure the conenctions to the Data Availability layer (Celestia).
+The following variables are used to configure the connection to the Data Availability layer (Celestia).

 Required: